 This has led to much confusion, and many assumed this aircraft is the real N709RR.
 But the real one no longer carries the United States Marshal colours, and now has a "Large Marge" nose art.
 It was seen several times between 1997 and 2004 at various locations, in airworthy condition including props and rudder.
 So the aircraft at Wendover is obviously a different machine, but which one?
 This remained a mystery for many years.

-Recent photos of this aircraft appeared at Airliners.Net, showing it still stored at Wendover, UT.
+That changed when in June 2005 recent photos of this aircraft appeared at Airliners.Net, showing it still stored at Wendover, UT.
 There were also detailed shots of the modified cockpit and of the cabin.
 But the photos only showed the fake registration N709RR, and no clue as to its true identity.

 I contacted the photographer, Jeff Miller, and explained the problem to him.
 He was willing to go back to Wendover to try to find the data plate of the C-123, or some other means of identification.
 The following day I found a very nice photo in my mailbox: the data plate of the mystery Provider at Wendover, now no longer a mystery!